MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 # Apps for Teams meetings

-Meetings enable collaboration, partnership, informed communication, and shared feedback.
+Meetings enable collaboration, partnership, informed communication, and shared feedbacks.
 The meeting app can deliver a user experience for each stage of the meeting lifecycle.
 Meeting lifecycle includes pre-meeting, in-meeting, and post-meeting app experience, depending on the attendee's status.

 The users can access apps during meetings using the tab gallery from their calendar, such as: